Commercial Property Tree Safety: How to Spot a Hazard Before It Falls

 Everybody loves trees.
 They’re majestic, they give us shade, and some offer spectacular color in the fall and a profusion of beautiful blooms in the spring.

-But sometimes, a tree’s health has suffered so much that it becomes a danger.
+But sometimes, a tree’s health has suffered so much that it becomes a danger, jeopardizing your commercial landscape safety.

 A tree on your property with significant decay or unstable branches is a hazard to your property and the people who visit it.

-James Kole, branch manager at Level Green Landscaping, offers some tips.
+James Kole, a branch manager at Level Green Landscaping, offers some tips.

 With leaves down, the branches and their structure are more obvious than ever, and you can get a good look.
 Then, if you spot any problems, there's still time to act before snow and ice move in.

-"Your account manager will likely see things you don't see," Kole says.
+"Your account manager will likely see things you don't see," Kole says, since they’re trained in what to look for when it comes to commercial landscape safety.

 If there are a few problem branches that could come crashing down in a wind storm or under the weight of snow and ice, our trained crews can use a pole pruner to remove them, Kole says, as long as they're not higher than 15 feet off the ground.

-Higher branches that require crews to climb the tree or climb a ladder require a tree trimming service with the appropriate qualifications and insurance, he says.
+Higher branches that require crews to climb the tree or climb a ladder require an arborist with the appropriate equipment and insurance, he says.

 Level Green crews can also treat a diseased tree with fungicide if there's a chance to save it, he says.